Ricke-Data/School-Data-Management/README.md

 ### Database Examples
-Examples of the database structure: (images/Skolstvo... .png)
+Examples of the database structure: (Images/Skolstvo... .png)

+### Power BI Examples
+Examples of Power BI presentations (Images/PowerBI... .png)

 #### Feel free to explore the repository and provide any feedback or suggestions.